Large site logo

 This leads me to conclude that Israel's actions are achieving three things, none of which will redound to its benefit:

-1. Hamas (or whatever replaces it) will find plenty of willing recruits.
+1. Hamas (or whatever replaces it) will find plenty of willing recruits to continue the struggle.

 2. Netanyahu and the entire Likud Party will be turned out of office when the war ends, if not before.